Last updated on July 1st, 2023 at 07:40 pm

 The number four is seen many times in the prophecies about the Day of Judgment and the end – or completion – of the world and its purpose for existing.
 For now, judgment and destruction of the earth is delayed for a while.
 However, when the trumpet sounds, the four angels will be allowed to empty the four winds upon the world to destroy the wicked.
 Again, indication of completion.

 As you look to understand what four means in the context that you have encountered it, you might wonder, “Does it mean ‘completion’…or ‘creation’… maybe ‘doorway’?”
-As you seek to understand what God might be communicating to you, and/or seeking to discern the times and seasons we are in, no conclusion can be complete without inviting the Holy Spirit’s voice into your research and reflections.
+As you seek to understand what God might be communicating to you, and/or seeking to discern the times and seasons we are in, no conclusion can be complete without inviting the voice of the Holy Spirit into your research and reflections.

 In the Bible, number 4 means creation.
 This number directly relates to the creative ability of God.